Problématique: Release

-In July–August 2022, Petras addressed rumors about the album's release on social media.
+Between July and August 2022, Petras addressed rumors about the album's release on social media.
 She suggested the project was stalled by Amigo Records (the Dr. Luke-owned imprint of Republic Records) after a fan tweeted "R.I.P.
 PROBLÉMATIQUE!
 Please leave your flowers in the comments" along with a photoshopped image of a gravestone mentioning the album's title and lead single.
 Petras replied with a rose emoji and said, "It's ok if u wanna listen to the leaks … I'm not getting to put out any music anyways I'm f—ed.
 I'm devastated idk how all of this happened and I just wanna quit."
 In subsequent tweets, she said "Nothing is scrapped I didn't get approval to release anything.
 It's limbo" as well as "I hope you enjoy the songs truly.
 I made them for you guys so I hope you like them."
 Some of Petras' posts were deleted.

 In November 2022, Petras said of the project: "It's what I cooked up during lockdown.
 All I wanted to do was to escape, so I made Problématique, which was this super Euro-pop, gay pop explosion, which I adore and love and I worked very hard on and am very proud of.
 But it just felt like the moment had come for me to say something different than that."
 She told People magazine: "I signed to Republic Records, I started working with so many amazing creative people, and I just started having new things to say, and I just took a turn, and then Problématique leaked.
 I just was in a moment with my music where I felt like I really wanted to switch it up and I was a little bored of making club songs, especially after Slut Pop."